rhboot/shim/SBAT.md

 ```

 Two key things here:
-- `debian.grub` still got updated to `1` in their `.sbat` data, because a vuln was fixed that is only covered by that updated number.
+- `grub.debian` still got updated to `1` in their `.sbat` data, because a vuln was fixed that is only covered by that updated number.
-- There is still no `SBAT` update for `debian.grub`, because there's no binary that needs it which is not covered by updating `grub` to `2`.
+- There is still no `SBAT` update for `grub.debian`, because there's no binary that needs it which is not covered by updating `grub` to `2`.